crawlem/dotfiles/README.md

 ### Dev profile

 The `dev` profile requires an Ubuntu WSL environment to be installed.
 This can be done from the Windows Store.

-Once Ubuntu is installed, open a terminal to it and run `install_linux.sh`.
+Once installed, open a terminal to it and run `install_linux.sh`.

 #### Running on Hyper-V

 If you are running WSL in a Hyper-V virtual machine, virtualisation extensions are required.
 Run `Set-VMProcessor -VMName <name of VM> -ExposeVirtualizationExtensions $true` on the host PC as Administrator while the guest VM is shut down.

+Enabling 1Password SSH Agent in a Hyper-V guest requires Windows Hello to be setup in the VM.
+To do this the connection need to have "Enhanced session" disabled on the View menu.

 ### Gaming profile